knowbody/react-native-online-meetups/README.md

 It will take place in the week of 31st Oct some time between 6pm - 9pm GMT.
 Still to be confirmed based on the speakers availability.

+#### SPEAKERS ONLY

-If you're still interested in speaking, send the PR and if you are already on the list, please let me know about your availabilty in here: http://doodle.com/poll/rrwqm3dznw2msubf
+If you're still interested in speaking, send the PR and **if you are already on the list**, please let me know about your availabilty in here: http://doodle.com/poll/rrwqm3dznw2msubf